bates64/star-rod-c/README.md

 # Star Rod C

-Star Rod C is a tool that lets you compile C code to global patch files (map/battle coming soon) using tools and header files from the [Paper Mario decompilation](https://github.com/ethteck/papermario) effort.
+Star Rod C is a tool that lets you compile C code to patch files using tools and headers from the [Paper Mario decompilation](https://github.com/ethteck/papermario).
 [Star Rod](https://github.com/nanaian/star-rod) is used as the assembler and linker.

 Currently supports Linux (Ubuntu, Arch) only, but the output is portable.
-You can also use WSL or a Linux VM.
+You can also use WSL2 or a Linux VM.

 ### Installation